Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Problem Formulation

 \begin{defn}[\textbf{Sparse-Action MDP}] Given a MDP $\gM = \left( \gS, \gA, P, r, \gamma, d_0 \right)$, we define Sparse-Action MDP $\gM_{SA} = \left( \gS, \gA, P, r, \gamma, d_0, K \right)$ by introducing action execution number limitation $K \in \mathbb{N}^+$.
 In Sparse-Action MDP, there is at least one action that could only be executed for at most $K$ times during one episode, i.e., $\exists a \in \gA$, such that for any trajectory $\tau, \sum_t \mathbb{I}(a_t^\tau=a) \leq K$, where $a_t^\tau$ denotes the action executed at timestep $t$ in trajectory $\tau$. \end{defn}

-Note that although SA-MDP has sparse actions, it is algorithm agnostic regarding which actions are sparse-executing.
+Note that K reflects the inherent property of the task, which is unknown to \methodname.
+We aim to design an algorithm that adapts to different K values without requiring explicit adjustments.
 Given a policy $\pi$, the value function is defined as the expected cumulative rewards it receives when starting with state $s$ and executing actions following $\pi$:

 Correspondingly, the state-action value function is defined as the expected cumulative rewards, starting with state $s$, taking action $a$, and executing the following actions according to policy $\pi$.